Tay0710/Design_S1_006/optical_flow_method_data/combined_samples/23_09_25_Lv4/1_L_cards/README.md

-# 23_09_25_Lv4 1_L_cards
+# 23_09_25_Lv4 2_L_cards_2

-Walk start: 46.98
+Walk start: 1:00:18 = 60.18
-Walk end: 1:06.28 = 66.28
+Walk end: 1:21.17 = 81.17
 Description: Walked in an L-shape, turning right
-Orientation: OF facing the carpet of ELEC lv4 with a high density of cards splayed on the floor OF sample rate: 50Hz
+Orientation: OF facing the carpet of ELEC lv4 with a high density of cards splayed on the floor.
+Holding the test rig higher OF sample rate: 50Hz